Full name Dawid Johannes Malan

 He began with an unbeaten 115 off 64 balls as Middlesex beat Sussex at Hove, damaging a Ferrari with one of his three sixes.
 An unbeaten 182 in the Championship soon followed as he transformed a Championship match against Nottinghamshire at Trent Bridge in July and to round it off he hit an unbeaten 156 as Middlesex completed their Royal London One-Day Cup campaign with victory against Glamorgan at Lord's.

 Born in Roehampton but brought up in South Africa, he made his first-class debut for Boland in 2005-06.
 In 2006 he played 2nd XI cricket for both Middlesex and Worcestershire, making his first-team debut for Middlesex in front of 20,000 people in a T20 Cup match at The Oval.
 He struggled to find a first-team spot the following season but in 2008 took his chance in style.

 An impressive run in the Twenty20 earned him a place in the Championship side, where he scored his maiden century against Northamptonshire.
-However, it was back in Twenty20 where he really put his marker down with a breathtaking 103 off 51 balls in the quarter-final against Lancashire, an innings that helped cement his place in the England Performance Squad in November.
-However, as so often happens, he struggled to back-up that season and he is yet to re-establish his credentials in first-class cricket.
+But it was in Twenty20 when Malan made his mark, displaying breathtaking clean-hitting in making 103 off 51 balls in the quarter-final against Lancashire, an innings that helped cement his place in the England Performance Squad in November 2008.
+It was described by his then captain Ed Joyce as 'the best innings I've ever witnessed from a 20-year-old'.